 What is the System’s Size?

-The system is comprised of 114 .315w monocrystalline panels manufactured in the U.S. by Helios Solar Works.
-The panels are capaable of producing over 45,000 kWh annually and are expected to offset over 6% of the buildings annual electricity needs.
+The system is comprised of 114 monocrystalline panels, each with a capacity of 315 Watts, manufactured in the U.S. by Helios Solar Works.
+The panels are capable of producing over 45,000 kWh annually and are expected to offset over 6% of the buildings annual electricity needs.